ctags Internal API¶

 general, the guest language’s section does not have to start at the beginning of

 the line in which case the two offsets have to be provided.
-Compilers reading
+Parsers reading

 the input character by character can obtain the current offset by calling